 It’s also true that the cardinal seen on so many bird feeders takes its name from the cardinals found in the Vatican, whose hats and robes are red.
 [A bit of Gregorian chant]

 And among the cardinal’s near relatives — the cardinal on the bird feeder, that is — two are also very red birds: the Summer Tanager and Scarlet Tanager.
 But despite their beauty, Tanagers are unlikely to unseat the cardinal as our best known red bird.
 [Northern Cardinal song]

-Sounds of Northern Cardinal 105598 provided by The Macaulay Library of Natural Sounds at the Cornell Lab of Ornithology, Ithaca, New York, recorded by G.A.
+Bird sounds provided by The Macaulay Library at the Cornell Lab of Ornithology, Ithaca, New York. recorded by G.A.
 Keller.